-PAA Registration Statements.
-PAA periodically accesses the capital markets for both equity and debt financing.
-PAA has filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows PAA to issue up to an aggregate of \$1.1 billion of debt or equity securities (the "PAA Traditional Shelf").
-At March 31, 2020, PAA had approximately \$1.1 billion of unsold securities available under the PAA Traditional Shelf.
-PAA also has access to a universal shelf registration statement (the "PAA WKSI Shelf"), which provides it with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and capital needs.
-PAA did not conduct any offerings under the PAA Traditional Shelf or the PAA WKSI Shelf during the three months ended March 31, 2020.
+Registration Statements.
+We periodically access the capital markets for both equity and debt financing.
+We have filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows us to issue up to an aggregate of \$1.1 billion of debt or equity securities ("Traditional Shelf").
+At March 31, 2020, we had approximately \$1.1 billion of unsold securities available under the Traditional Shelf.
+We also have access to a universal shelf registration statement ("WKSI Shelf"), which provides us with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and our capital needs.
+We did not conduct any offerings under our Traditional Shelf or WKSI Shelf during the three months ended March 31, 2020.

 Credit Agreements, Commercial Paper Program and Indentures.
-The credit agreements for the PAA revolving credit facilities (which impact PAA's ability to access the PAA commercial paper program because they provide the financial backstop that supports PAA's short-term credit ratings) and its GO Zone term loans and the indentures governing its senior notes contain cross-default provisions.
-A default under PAA's credit agreements or indentures would permit the lenders to accelerate the maturity of the outstanding debt.
-As long as PAA is in compliance with the provisions in its credit agreements, its ability to make distributions of available cash is not restricted.
-As of March 31, 2020, PAA was in compliance with the covenants contained in its credit agreements and indentures.
+The credit agreements for our revolving credit facilities (which impact our ability to access our commercial paper program because they provide the financial backstop that supports our short-term credit ratings) and our GO Zone term loans and the indentures governing our senior notes contain cross-default provisions.
+A default under our credit agreements or indentures would permit the lenders to accelerate the maturity of the outstanding debt.
+As long as we are in compliance with the provisions in our credit agreements, our ability to make distributions of available cash is not restricted.
+As of March 31, 2020, we were in compliance with the covenants contained in our credit agreements and indentures.

-PAA's fixed-rate senior notes had a face value of approximately \$9.0 billion at both March 31, 2020 and December 31, 2019.
+Our fixed-rate senior notes had a face value of approximately \$9.0 billion at both March 31, 2020 and December 31, 2019.
 We estimated the aggregate fair value of these notes as of March 31, 2020 and December 31, 2019 to be approximately \$7.2 billion and \$9.3 billion, respectively.
-PAA's fixed-rate senior notes are traded among institutions, and these trades are routinely published by a reporting service.
+Our fixed-rate senior notes are traded among institutions, and these trades are routinely published by a reporting service.
 Our determination of fair value is based on reported trading activity near the end of the reporting period.
-The decrease in the fair value of PAA's fixed-rate senior notes is attributable to widening credit spreads in the secondary market for the debt of oil and gas industry participants in general, and the debt of PAA and many of its peers in the United States midstream sector specifically.
+The decrease in the fair value of our fixed-rate senior notes is attributable to widening credit spreads in the secondary market for the debt of oil and gas industry participants in general, and our debt and many of our peers in the United States midstream sector specifically.
 This widening has occurred due to a number of external forces, such as the collapse of oil prices driven by both the decrease in demand caused by the COVID-19 pandemic and excess supply.

-During the three months ended March 31, 2020, we had net repayments on PAA's credit agreements and commercial paper program of \$4 million.
+During the three months ended March 31, 2020, we had net repayments on our credit agreements and commercial paper program of \$4 million.
 The net repayments resulted primarily from cash flow from operating activities and proceeds from asset sales, which offset borrowings during the period related to funding needs for capital investments, inventory purchases and other general partnership purposes.

-As of March 31, 2019 and December 31, 2018, we had no outstanding borrowings under PAA's credit agreements or commercial paper program.
-However, during the three months ended March 31, 2019, we borrowed and repaid \$0.5 billion under PAA's commercial paper program.
+As of March 31, 2019 and December 31, 2018, we had no outstanding borrowings under our credit agreements or commercial paper program.
+However, during the three months ended March 31, 2019, we borrowed and repaid \$0.5 billion under our commercial paper program.
 The repayments resulted primarily from cash flow from operating activities.

-Distributions to Our Class A Shareholders
+Distributions to Our Unitholders